 How to Buy Commercial Property: A Strategic Investment Process

 A successful commercial property purchase starts with a clear investment strategy.
-This framework guides your property selection, financing approach, and risk management decisions.
+Without defined goals, it's easy to chase the wrong opportunities and tie up capital in poor-performing assets.
+A focused strategy guides your property selection, financing decisions, and risk management from the start.

 Defining Investment Criteria